 Battery Life Concerns (for Battery Models)

-Some users report shorter-than-expected battery life, with frequent charging required.
+Some users report shorter-than-expected battery life, requiring frequent charging.

-- High Motion Activity: If your doorbell is constantly detecting motion (e.g., from passing cars or pets), it will drain the battery faster.
+- High Motion Activity: If your doorbell constantly detects motion (e.g., from passing cars or pets), it will drain the battery faster.
 Adjusting motion sensitivity and setting specific motion zones can help.

 - Live View Frequency: Frequent access to the live view in the app also consumes battery.